Medicine

 The Tyranny of Seven O’Clock

-He lived in the MLK colony close to the hospital and ran his clinical service with terrifying discipline.
+He lived in the MLK colony near the hospital and ran his clinical service with daunting discipline.
 Ward rounds began at 7:00 a.m. sharp.
-Students who arrived even a single minute late frequently found themselves publicly excluded from the entire day’s teaching.
-His absolute authority inspired deep admiration, accompanied by constant anxiety.
+A student who arrived even a minute late risked being shut out of the entire day’s teaching, sometimes in full view of others.
+He inspired admiration, but he also kept his students in a state of constant alertness.
+In his presence, one came prepared or not at all.

-Because formal postgraduate programs had not yet begun at MGIMS during his tenure, he devoted the vast majority of his immense effort to the undergraduate MBBS students.
-His bedside clinics were legendary, often stretching for grueling hours.
+Because formal postgraduate programmes had not yet begun at MGIMS during his tenure, he devoted the greater part of his formidable energy to undergraduate MBBS students.
+His bedside clinics became legendary.
+They were long, exacting, and often exhausting, but they opened a world that no textbook could fully capture.

 The Anatomy of Prejudice